Armored Heart: L'Odeur de l'Amour

 Batal was already opening his mouth to answer, when the hearth started acting up.
 The fire started to sputter more, like water dripped into boiling oil.
 The sound distracted him enough to lose his train of thought.
 “Cursed logs must not have been dry yet,” he grumbled, and he reached to take his wife’s hand.

 “I don’t think that’s it,” whispered Juno, who stared into the flames with wide eyes.
-Curiously, Batal looked at them too, and gasped when he saw what had so stunned Juno.
-The flames had changed color.
-They were no longer yellow, orange, and white.
+Curiously, Batal looked at them, too.
+They’d changed color.
+The flames were no longer yellow, orange, and white.
 In their hearth a wholly different fire now burned.

 A fire with flames of pink and gold.